cecilia-lin/CSE151A_Pokemon_Classification/README.md

 ### EDA

-After deciding on our topic and dataset, we first took some time to explore our dataset.
-At first glance, there seemed to be many instances of "bad" or "incorrectly formatted" data that needed to be manually checked and removed from our dataset.
-Many Pokémon that are non-winged have wing-like features that would work against training our model.
-For example, there were certain classes of water-type Pokémon with fins that resemble wings, so we decided to drop them from the dataset.
-Tricky data such as these types of images could deviate the model from generalizing correctly.
+To begin building models, we first looked into our dataset.
+The data contained was mostly fine, but there were some instances of bad data that needed to be removed.
 To process images, we had to make use of the PIL (Python Imaging Library).
-Some images were included in data formats that was unable to be read by PIL (Python Imaging Library).
+Some images in our dataset were included in data formats that was unable to be read by the PIL.
 We decided it would be beneficial to get rid of any unsupported file types as there were very few of them.
 All of these types of images were manually checked, marked, and removed from the dataset.

+Additionally, many Pokémon that are non-winged have wing-like features that would work against training our model.
+For example, there were certain classes of water-type Pokémon with fins that resemble wings, so we decided to drop them from the dataset.
+Tricky data like this could cause the model to learn inefficiently, and we wanted to have a more clear distinction between the two classes.
+We manually removed any instances of data as well.
 Once the dataset was parsed of inaccurate data, we considered several factors discovered regarding the remaining images.

-- Winged/Non-Winged: We first graphed the frequency of each of the two classes.
-Results showed that there were many more examples of non-winged than winged Pokémon.
-We would either have to sample an equal number of images from both sets or use a weight balance optimizer to accommodate for this imbalance.
-We developed a function that would randomly sample data from each class, and models that we used also implement auto-balancing image frequency per class.
+- Winged/Non-Winged: Because we found that we had unbalanced datsets, we would either have to sample an equal number of images from both sets or use a weight balance optimizer to accommodate for this imbalance.
+We decided to develop a function with data augmentation that oversample and split the train/test sets accordingly to deal with this issue.
+Some models that we used are also able to handle unbalanced classes.

-- Image Dimensions: Our images were of various dimensions, so these needed to be resized and standardized to be used with our model.
-A scatter plot of image dimensions was created before re-sizing.
+- Image Dimensions: Some images had different sizes, so we had to get them all to the same size to use them as an input to our models.
+Some images were fairly huge in size, even as big as 1024x1024, so we ultimately decided to resize the images.

 - Color: Initially, we believed that grayscaling the images would simplify inputs for our models.
 However, we later learned that having colors in our images does matter after discussing our project with TAs during Office Hours.
-Instead, we looked into different methods of normalizing pixel data.
+Instead, we looked into different methods of normalizing pixel data, such as min-max and z-score normalization.

-- Background/type diversity: When looking at different images of the same Pokémon, it is clear that different images come from different sources, for example 3D rendering, plushies, cartoon/anime, or Pokémon cards.
-These differences, along with the associated image backgrounds of each type of picture, were analyzed.
-The images and their backgrounds needed to be normalized in order to eliminate the possibility of them affecting the results of our model.
+- Background/type diversity: For each Pokémon in our dataset, we found that the images were sources from various differnt medias, for example 3D rendering, plushies, cartoon/anime, or Pokémon cards.
+Although the Pokémon may look the same regardless of what source they're imaged from, we found that their backgrounds can be much different.
+We theorized that this could affect our model and that we should remove the inconsistencies in the background in order to produce more accurate results.
+We decided to normalize the images and their backgrounds in order to eliminate the possibility of them affecting the results of our model.

 ### Data Preprocessing